Dimensions of orthogonal projections of typical self-affine sets and measures: Introduction

 To state our main results, we still need to introduce some notation and definitions.
 Write $\Sigma_0=\{\emptyset\}$, where $\emptyset$ stands for the empty word, and $\Sigma_n=\{1,\ldots,m\}^n$ for $n\geq 1$.
 Set $\Sigma_*=\bigcup_{n=0}^\infty \Sigma_n$.
 For a linear subspace $W$ of $\R^d$, define

 where $T_I=T_{i_1}\cdots T_{i_n}$ for $I=i_1\ldots i_n$.
 It was recently proved by Morris \cite[Theorem 1]{Morris2023} that for every $\ba\in \R^{md}$ and each linear subspace $W$ of $\R^d$.

 For $k\in \{1,\ldots, d-1\}$, the collection of all $k$-dimensional linear subspaces of $\R^d$ forms the Grassmann manifold $G(d,k)$.
-Let $\gamma_{d,k}$ denote the natural invariant measure on $G(d,k)$, which is locally equivalent to $k(d-k)$-dimensional Lebesgue measure; see \cite[p.~51]{Mattila1995} for the detailed definition.
+Let $\gamma_{d,k}$ denote the natural invariant measure on $G(d,k)$, which is locally equivalent to the $k(d-k)$-dimensional Lebesgue measure; see \cite[p.~51]{Mattila1995} for a detailed definition.